whitesidem/MVCBasics/MVCBasics/TODO/ReadMe.txt

-﻿* Html as Checbox the instoc
+﻿ Html as Checbox the instoc  - DONE
-* Use DataTable to format the table with sorting
-* Introduct new page to navigate to from Products
-* Back Nav to return to page and see if checkboxes work
+ Use DataTable to format the table with sorting - DONE Introduce new page to navigate to from Products - DONE Back Nav to return to page and see if checkboxes work - DONE
 * Formatting of page nicely
 * Microsoft Graph with zoom in ?